Google Ads Shows 0 Conversions But GA4 Does? (Your Tracking Is Broken)

 Why it breaks: Google Ads needs to see consent state updates to know when tracking is allowed.
 If consent updates don't fire, Google Ads treats all users as non-consented and may suppress conversion attribution.

 How to check: Accept consent on your site, then check the browser console for gtag('consent', 'update') calls.
 If you don't see them, consent updates aren't firing.
 This is exactly what our diagnostic scan detects automatically.
+We recovered a 40% conversion drop from this issue.
+See our case study.

 Reason 3: Conversions Fire Before Consent